OffchainLabs/cargo-stylus/README.md

 When testing changes to your local repository, ensure that commands such as `cargo stylus deploy` are run with the `--no-verify` flag to opt out of using Docker

-You can avoid building and reinstalling all packages by running
+If your changes are localized to a single package, you can avoid building and reinstalling all packages by running
 ```
 cargo install --path <workspace_pkg_with_changes>
 ```
-if your changes are localized to a single package.

 ### Overview